jameswicker5/MLB/README.md

 Adding visualizations for better insights into team and player trends.

-Comparing historical data with the 2024 season.
+Comparing historical data with each season.

 Developing interactive dashboards.